Andrew126111/Blind-Spots/README.md

-🕯️ Blind Spots
+# 🕯️ Blind Spots

 Blind Spots is a calm, emotionally present conversational AI built using a Retrieval-Augmented Generation (RAG) pipeline.
 It is designed to sit with the user, reflect feelings gently, and provide grounded responses without analysis, advice, or pressure.

-Rather than trying to fix problems or push conversation forward, Blind Spots focuses on comfort, presence, and clarity.

-🌱 What This Project Does

-Uses RAG (Retrieval-Augmented Generation) to ground responses in provided documents

-Responds in a therapist-like, emotionally supportive tone

-Avoids advice, diagnosis, or interrogation

-Introduces itself gently at the start of a conversation

-Streams responses in real time via a simple web interface

-The assistant only responds based on retrieved context and emotional presence — not assumptions or external knowledge.

-🧠 How It Works (High Level)

-Documents are loaded and split into chunks

-Chunks are embedded and stored in a Chroma vector database

-User input retrieves the most relevant chunks

-A carefully designed prompt guides the model’s tone and behavior

-Responses are streamed to the user using Gradio

-🛠️ Tech Stack

-Python

-LangChain

-ChromaDB

-OpenAI / compatible LLM

-Gradio

-dotenv

-📂 Project Structure
-.
-├── data/               # Source documents
-├── chroma_db/          # Vector database
-├── create_database.py  # Builds the vector store
-├── chatbot.py          # Chat interface + prompt logic
-├── .env                # Environment variables (not committed) ├── .gitignore
-└── README.md

-🚧 Current Status

-This is an early-stage project built as a learning experience.
-The focus so far has been on:

-Prompt design

-Emotional tone

-RAG fundamentals

-System behavior boundaries

-Future improvements may include:

-Better context handling

-Local/offline models

-Improved UI

-More refined emotional responses

-⚠️ Notes

-This project is not a replacement for therapy or mental health care

-It does not give advice, diagnoses, or treatment

-It is intended as a supportive, reflective tool only

-✨ Why This Exists

-This project explores how AI can feel less mechanical and more present, without pretending to be human or offering guidance it shouldn’t.

-Sometimes, clarity starts with being heard.
+Rather than trying to fix problems or push conversations forward, Blind Spots focuses on comfort, presence, and clarity.

+---

+## 🌱 What This Project Does

+- Uses Retrieval-Augmented Generation (RAG) to ground responses in provided documents
+- Responds in a therapist-like, emotionally supportive tone
+- Avoids advice, diagnosis, or interrogation
+- Introduces itself gently at the start of a conversation
+- Streams responses in real time through a simple web interface

+The assistant responds with emotional presence while remaining grounded in retrieved context, rather than assumptions or external knowledge.

+---

+## 🧠 How It Works (High Level)

+1. Documents are loaded and split into manageable chunks
+2. Chunks are embedded and stored in a Chroma vector database
+3. User input retrieves the most relevant chunks
+4. A carefully designed prompt controls tone and behavior
+5. Responses are streamed to the user using Gradio

+---

+## 🛠️ Tech Stack

+- Python
+- LangChain
+- ChromaDB
+- OpenAI (or compatible LLM)
+- Gradio
+- python-dotenv

+---

+## 📂 Project Structure